-Any foreigner who lives in Thailand for any length of time will find that eventually a Cambodia visa run is essential.
-Various visas for Thailand can be had at embassies in countries around the world but sadly they eventually expire.
-In most instances it is necessary to leave Thailand to obtain a new visa.
-This may mean flying to a different country and visiting the Thai embassy or simply flying out and flying back again.
-The nationals of most countries entering Thailand by air without a visa are granted a ‘Visa Exempt’ stamp which grants a non extendable stay of 30 days.
-Those entering by land are granted just 15 days.
+Any foreigner who has lived in Thailand for any length of time will find that eventually, a Cambodia visa run is essential.
+Various visas for Thailand can be obtained at embassies in countries around the world, but sadly, they eventually expire.
+In most instances, it is necessary to leave Thailand to obtain a new visa.
+This may mean flying to a different country and visiting the Thai embassy, or simply flying out and flying back again.
+The nationals of most countries entering Thailand by air without a visa are granted a ‘Visa Exempt’ stamp, which grants a stay of 30 days.
+In some cases, you can get a further 30-day extension.

 - Cambodia visa run buses run every day from Pattaya & Bangkok

 - Luxury buses are available for your Cambodia visa run

 - Average prices are 3500 THB -4000 THB

 Anyone entering on a visa exemption and planning to stay more than a month will have to do a visa run of some sort.
 Often, though, the easiest and most economical option is the Cambodia visa run.
 This is especially true for those in the Bangkok and Pattaya areas.
 Although it is possible to do a Visa Run privately, it is quicker, easier, and more hassle-free to utilise the services of one of the many Visa Run companies.
 One of the most popular Thai visa runs is the one from Pattaya to Ban Laem, on the border with Cambodia.